oroinc/documentation/user_guide/magento_channel_integration.rst

 To edit integration details:

-- Go to the :ref:Edit form `<user-guide-ui-components-create-pages>` of the channel and click *"Edit"* link by the integration name
+- Go to the :ref:`Edit form <user-guide-ui-components-create-pages>` of the channel and click *"Edit"* link by the integration name

 The integration form will appear.
 Priory defined settings will be shown in the form.
 Once synchronization has been